cpldcpu/light_ws2812/README.md

 light_ws2812 V2
 ============

 Light weight library to control WS2811/WS2812/WS2812B based LEDS and LED Strings on 8-Bit AVR and ARM microcontrollers.
-The new version 2 of this library supports a simplified interface.
+The new version 2 of this library supports a simplified interface and arbitrary CPU clock.

 [See the library in action on a LPC810](http://www.youtube.com/watch?v=Uwxt7SuSV7Y)